nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 ### Taxonomic assignments with Metaphlan

-The Metaphlan home page is here: <http://huttenhower.sph.harvard.edu/metaphlan>
+The Metaphlan home page is here: <http://huttenhower.sph.harvard.edu/metaphlan>.
+Metaphlan is already installed on the Amazon Machine Image.

 ###Running Metaphlan